-The Importance of Block BondStandard concrete block installation requires a mason to lay out the entire building on “Block Bond”.
+Best concrete block building practice requires a mason to lay out the entire building in “block bond”.
 Block bond is accomplished when a mason starts at one point of the building and lays out the walls so that whole blocks are used completely around the structure and back to the starting block with a full block.
-The result is that when the block crosses over doors and windows, there is a continuous ‘running bond’.
+The result is that when the block crosses over doors and windows, there continues to be a ‘running bond’.